section-engineering-education/engineering-education/content/articles/calculating-the-distance-between-two-points-using-geopy/index.md

 ### Geodesic measure
 Geodesic measure is used to determine the shortest path between any two points on the globe.

-Geodesics are not exactly the same as " the shortest curves" between any two given locations, despite their likeness.
+It is not exactly the same as " the shortest curves" between any two given locations, despite their likeness.

-Geodesics, on the other hand, are just the shortest distance between two points at a given position that is parameterized with "constant speed."
+On the other hand, is just the shortest distance between two points at a given position that is parameterized with "constant speed."

 A geodesic is the "long way around" on a great circle between two points on an earth's surface, even if it is not the shortest path between the two points.